kai-niemi/ledger/README.md

     cockroach sql --insecure -e "create database ledger"

 An [enterprise license](https://www.cockroachlabs.com/docs/stable/licensing-faqs.html#obtain-a-license)
-is only required when using geo-partitioning and follower-reads (opt-out features if n/a).
+is only needed when using geo-partitioning and follower-reads (opt-out features if n/a).

 To set an enterprise license: